hugo53/hugo53.github.io/pages/iosmyth.md

 > Investigate more in Dynamic loading (with NSBundle) and Dynamic binding (Does it relate to performSelector or delegate method)

-## View, Frame and Bound - What is difference?
+## View, Frame and Bound - What is difference? {#View, Frame and Bound - What is difference?}
 Firstly, Frame and Bound are two of view's properties.

 **A view** is an object that draws itself within a rectangular area of a window and that can respond to user actions such as finger taps or mouse clicks.
 A view draws a visual representation of itself and presents a surface that responds to touches and input from devices.
 Not all views handle events, but views are more likely to handle events than other types of responder objects (that is, objects capable of responding to events).
 Views also provide the content for printing. _For a view to be useful, it must be situated in the view hierarchy of a window._ View  inherit, directly or indirectly, from NSView in Mac OSX or from UIView in iOS.